 The federal Lifeline discount plan provides a monthly credit on telephone bills.
 This discount is separate from Minnesota’s Telephone Assistance Plan (TAP), which offers a monthly credit to customers that meet the eligibility requirements.
+Lifeline recipients will be automatically enrolled in the TAP program as required by Minnesota law and applicable Commission Orders.

 Minnesota Relay is a free telephone service that uses specially trained communications assistants (CAs) to facilitate telephone calls between people with hearing and speech disabilities and other individuals.
 Calls can be made to anywhere in the world (long distance charges apply), 24 hours a day, 365 days a year.
 All calls are completely confidential.